Information from the RTF on COVID-19

 We are in ongoing discussions with the government officials putting all the measures in place during New Zealand’s response to the Covid-19 virus.

-On 13 May, RTF CE Nick Leggett issued this Advisory with advice on moving from Level 3 to Level 2.
+On 9 June, RTF CE Nick Leggett issued this Advisory on the move to Alert Level 1.

 Updates 5 June